-With the exception of the Canine special assignment, the following specialty pay does not apply to vacation, sick leave, Workers' Compensation leave or holiday pay.
+With the exception of K-9 and Crisis Negotiator special assignments, the following specialty pay does not apply to vacation, sick leave, Workers' Compensation leave or holiday pay.

-The provisions for Training Officer and Canine below apply when such assignments have been authorized or verified by the Department Head or designee in writing.
+The provisions for Training Officer, Hazardous Device Team and K-9 below apply when such assignments have been authorized or verified by the Department Head or designee in writing.

-1. Training Officer.
-Any employee assigned to this duty shall be compensated at the rate of one dollar and twenty-five cents (\$1.25) per hour, plus overtime rates where applicable, for all time actually worked as a Training Officer; i.e., when a trainee is actually assigned.
+- 1. Training Officer.
+Any employee assigned to this duty (whether sworn or non-sworn) shall be compensated at the rate of one dollar and twenty-five cents (\$1.25) per hour, plus overtime rates where applicable, for all time actually worked as a Training Officer; i.e., when a trainee is actually assigned. - 2.
+Special Enforcement Bureau (SEB) Hazardous Device Team (HDT) Special Weapons and Tactics Team (SWAT).
+Any employees assigned to SEB, excluding Aviation, shall be compensated at the rate of one dollar and eighty-five cents (\$1.85) per hour, plus overtime rates where applicable, for the time actually assigned to the SEB.